 What’s the best thing about working as a photographer?
 Having the opportunity to work with incredible people and collaborate with amazing artists.
 I feel very fortunate to be able to do what I really love and to express myself through creating images.

 What music do you like to listen to on set?
 Talk us through a Mario Sorrenti playlist… It has changed very much over the years.
 It originally started out with the Beastie Boys and Biggie Smalls and a lot of hip hop.
 Then I really got into Nirvana and Neil Young, and then into Cat Power and Smog.
 Lately it’s been more of an R&B/soul vibe from the 60s and 70s.
 I like all sorts of music from all over the world.

-You work with a lot of celebrities, who’s been your favourite to photograph?
+You work with a lot of celebrities, who’s been your favorite to photograph?
 I have photographed so many amazing people so it’s difficult to choose one specifically.
 Jean-Luc Godard, JFK Jr., Catherine Deneuve, Julianne Moore, Richard Serra, Joe Biden, Oprah, Dr. Kevorkian, Bob Hope, Christopher Reeve, Barbra Streisand, Richard Avedon… They have all affected me in a very profound way.

 What three rules do you live by?
 Respect, love and kindness.

 If you weren’t working as a photographer, what would you like to be doing?
 I would love to build things or maybe be a painter, I don’t know…

 What advice would you give young photographers hoping to follow in your footsteps?
 Photography is a journey of self-discovery.
 You need to have a lot of focus.
 Always keep sight of your ideas and your dreams, and try and be as respectful as possible.
 At the same time you have to have courage to go into the unknown to find your picture.